mittelmark/oowidgets/tutorial.md

 The advantage of this approach is obvious: instead of creating complex hierarchies we just create classes with some desired functionality and attach them to our widgets if we need.
-As the declaration of these proxy classes there exists already a namespace which contains the proxy classes for all standard ttk and tk widgets in case when no ttk widget is availble.
-They can be loaded using a `package require tkoo`:
+As the declaration of these proxy classes is slightly tedious and cumbersome, there exists already a namespace which contains the proxy classes for all standard ttk and tk widgets in case when no ttk widget is available.
+They can be all loaded using a `package require tkoo`:

 ```{.tcl}
 package require tkoo
 puts [lsort [info procs ::tkoo::*]]
 ```

-Let's add the Flashing to a text widget:
+Let's add the ::mx::Flash class to a text widget:

 ```{.tcl}
 set txt [tkoo::text .txt]